mirainokimi/coe-price-analysis/README.md

 ## Findings

-COE premiums have a moderate correlation with CPI and SORA, especially with CPI.
-Surprisingly, SORA shows a negative coefficient in regression despite a positive correlation.
-This implies that controlling for inflation, higher interest rates might reduce car purchasing demand.
-However, R^2 values (~0.2) indicate limited explanatory power, meaning other factors (e.g. car quotas, policy announcements) may have more influence.
+COE premiums show a moderate correlation with both CPI and SORA, with a stronger relationship observed with CPI.
+Linear regression results indicate that CPI has a positive effect on COE prices.
+As the overall cost of living rises, COE premiums also tend to increase.
+This suggests that inflation, which may reflect stronger consumer demand or economic confidence, can drive up car ownership demand.
+In contrast, SORA has a negative relationship with COE prices.
+This makes sense, since higher short-term interest rates raise borrowing costs, which can reduce demand for car loans and discourage COE bidding activity.
+However, the model’s R² score is only around 0.2, meaning CPI and SORA explain just a small portion of the variation in COE prices.
+This suggests that other factors, such as quota changes, government policy, or market sentiment, likely play a much larger role.